Three short paragraphs:

 – – – – – – – – –

 We are dealing with Big Pharma, transnationals.
 What they get in one jurisdiction, they get in another.
 Americans are fighting hard for CHOICE in vaccinations.
 Canadians should be doing the same.

 - families of vaccine-injured children are not challenged by the Vaccine Injury Court if there is, for example, video evidence of a perfectly healthy toddler, who, within a day or few days of vaccination, regresses dramatically, developmentally.
 Cause and effect cannot be denied, in the face of the evidence.

-- if newborns are vaccinated, and injured, there is no evidence of developmental milestones with which to challenge the vaccinations.
+- if newborns are vaccinated, and injured, there will be no evidence of developmental milestones with which to challenge the vaccinations.
 That may be seen as cynicism, however, I’m not saying it’s a reason that newborns are vaccinated.
 I am just pointing out a consequence.

 Also note: (U.S.) a rationale provided for administering multiple vaccinations all at the same time comes down to, a bird in the hand is worth two in the bush.
 You have the subject right there, in your office.
 Take advantage of the opportunity.
 American pediatricians collect healthy incentives if they meet vaccination quotas.
 See How Much Money Do American Pediatricians Really Make From Vaccines?